leandrotiburske/BipolarDisorder/README.md

 # BipolarDisorder
-Transcriptome and lipidome analysis of plasma from bipolar patients
+Transcriptome and lipidome analysis of blood from patients with Bipolar Affective Disorder.